albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 ### What is composition?

-**🚧 Pending...**

-The word composition comes form Latin, [*compositio*](https://en.wiktionary.org/wiki/compositio), which means "*to put together*".
+The word composition comes from Latin, [*compositio*](https://en.wiktionary.org/wiki/compositio), which means "*to put together*".

-In software, composition is the ability of build some elaborate classes by putting together other classes.
+In software, composition is the ability of creating new, possibly more elaborate, classes by putting together other, possibly simpler, classes.
 We have been using composition throughout the boot camp, without knowing.
 Take for example the following `Person` class.

 ```java
 package demo;